saleel/blog/content/blog/email-wallet/index.md

 Once recipient creates an account, recipient's relayer can claim the unclaimed funds by providing proof that recipient's `AccountKeyCommitment` and UnclaimedFund's `EmailCommitment` are from the same email address.

-`UnclaimedFunds` has an expiry of 30 days.
-So incase recipient do not create an account within 30 days, the sender can claim the funds back (which is automatically done by relayer).
+`UnclaimedFunds` have an expiry of 30 days.
+So in case the recipient do not create an account within 30 days, the sender can claim the funds back (which is automatically done by relayer).

 An EmailOp can have either a ETH recipient address or a commitment to recipient's email address.